 Before diving into how often you can file for bankruptcy, it's essential to understand the two most common types of bankruptcy filings for individuals: Chapter 7 and Chapter 13.
 Each type serves different purposes and is suited to different financial situations.

 The primary advantage of Chapter 7 is that it provides a relatively fast discharge of debts, allowing individuals to quickly move on from their financial burdens.
 However, not all debts are dischargeable, and individuals may lose some of their assets in the process, depending on what is considered non-exempt.
-It’s crucial for debtors to understand which assets might be at risk before proceeding with a Chapter 7 filing.
+It's crucial for debtors to understand which of their assets might be at risk before proceeding with a Chapter 7 filing.

 Chapter 13 is known as "reorganization bankruptcy."
 This type allows individuals to keep their property and repay debts over a three to five-year period based on a court-approved repayment plan.
 It's often chosen by those with a regular income who can afford to pay off some of their debts over time.
 This form of bankruptcy is ideal for individuals who have fallen behind on secured debts like mortgage payments but wish to retain their property.